ethanpark0726/configCrawl_Compression/README.md

 # Gathering running-configuration from Cisco swithces (CatOS & IOS)

   - Telnet to swithces and send a command to gather running-configuration
   \* Telnet is used since some of the swithces are running old version code
+  - Telnet to swithces and send a command to gather running-configuration

 ## Device List file (Tab delimited)
 10.4.20.16 CatOS Switch1